TITLE Administrative Specialist I

 Education/Experience: A high school diploma or the equivalent and two years of general office experience or an equivalent combination of education and general office experience is required.

-Skills: Keyboarding skills with speeds of at least 50 wpm are required.
+Skills: Keyboarding skills are required.
 A working knowledge of word processing and spreadsheet applications is required.
-Must have a working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department.
-Must know how to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain moderately complex filing systems and records, and make mathematical calculations.
-Effective oral and written communication skills are required.
+A working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department is required.
+The ability to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain moderately complex filing systems and records, and make mathematical calculations is required.
+Effective verbal and written communication skills are required.
 Must be able to train, assign work, and review the work of student workers.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 1. Supports the department by providing clerical services in support of a program, process, or service offered by the department.